HydrolienF/Formiko/README.md

 If the game window does not close try the alt f4 command.
 If the console is open a Ctrl-c or Ctrl-Shift-c in the console should force the game to close.
-If that doesn't change anything, start the task manager & force the java shutdown.
+If that doesn't change anything, start the task manager & force the Java shutdown.
 If none of the above solutions have effected shut down your computer, restarting the game will no longer cause you any problems.`

 *Creator:*